nicolasfauchereau/clidesc/docs/_build/html/_sources/clide.txt

 the aim of mimicking the functions that are available in R from sourcing the ``common/clidesc.r`` file

-These functions are contained in the file ``clidesc/clide.py`` and (for now and until we create a conda package binstar)
+These functions are contained in the file ``clidesc/clide.py`` which (for now and until we create a conda package and host it on binstar) needs to be copied over to the same ``common`` directory.

-At the beginning of each script, one must import these functions (the equivalent of calling source() in a R script)
+At the beginning of each Python script, one must **import these functions** (the equivalent of calling source() in a R script)

 This is done by entering these lines: